askwhyharsh/askwhyharsh/README.md

 # Hi, I'm Harsh! 👋

 I'm a **Blockchain Developer** passionate about building secure, scalable, and impactful decentralized applications.
-With hands-on experience in Solidity, TypeScript, and Rust, I strive to push the boundaries of what's possible in Web3 and distributed systems.
+With hands-on experience in Solidity, TypeScript, and Rust, I wish to push the boundaries of what's possible in Web3 and distributed systems.

 ---